Cloud ERP for Manufacturing

 8. Remote Management

 With cloud computing, access to critical data isn't limited to your desktop.
+Cloud-hosted ERP collects data and transforms it into actionable insights that can be accessed on the go by operations directors, plant managers and other roles.
 Wherever you do business, you can instantly pull up information and receive notifications from your shop floor right on your mobile device.
-Managers can monitor machine use, job costs, labor hours and any other event occurring on a shop or plant floor from a dashboard in real time anywhere they do business.
-This proactive solution provides constant, total quality management for each shift.
+Managers can monitor machine use, job costs, labor hours and any other event occurring on a plant floor from a mobile dashboard in real time.
+This enables constant, total quality management for each shift.
 It also forwards initiatives to various locations that you may own for separate operations.
-Cloud-hosted ERP solutions collect data and transform it into actionable insight for operations directors.

 9. Agile Tools for All